mycodeplug/dzcb/README.md

 and [GMRS/FRS and MURS channels](./src/dzcb/data/k7abd/Analog__Unlicensed.csv) are
 included if `--default-k7abd` is specified.

+# Customization

+The channels, zones, and contacts present and the ordering of such in the final generated codeplug is controlled by one or more CSV files passed as parameters.

+The column headers may themselves appear in any order or be omitted (if no change is requested to that type of codeplug object).

+## `--include`

+If the CSV file is passed as a `--include` parameter, then any objects not explicitly mentioned in the file will be removed.

+## `--exclude`

+If the CSV file is passed as an `--exclude` parameter, then any objects mentioned will be removed.

+## `--order`

+The remaining objects are sorted alphabetically after processing removals.

+Any remaining objects are sorted according to the order specified in the file passed to `--order`.
+Similarly, a file may be specified as `--reverse-order` which will sort in reverse, starting from the end of the list.

 # Bonus: Trim the Contact List

 Download the usersDB.bin with Farnsworth editcp.